 America’s Best Siding of Fort Collins, CO, was fined $9,100 for exposing workers to hazards on the site.
 The siding company racked up six serious safety violations, facing the most numerous penalties from OSHA in this group.
 According to OSHA, the siding contractor failed to train workers about chemical handling procedures, a serious violation in the eyes of the regulating agency.
 In addition, the contractor failed to install fall protection near wall and floor openings.

 Fourth, Aspen Heights of Austin, Texas, is the controlling employer contractor on the project and faces proposed penalties of $4,500 for three serious violations, all relating to failure to install adequate fall arrest protection such as mesh or mid rails for second floor falls.

 Finally, ProCon Construction Services LLC, faces $3,150 in proposed penalties for three serious violations, all fall protection-related.

 Each company has 15 business days from receipt of its citations and penalties to comply, request an informal conference with OSHA’s area director, or contest the findings before the independent Occupational Safety and Health Review Commission.
 Every citation is a reminder that as employers and safety professionals, we can do better.

 Less Falls & Fines Happen with More Information & Protection

 In addition to the infographic mentioned above, additional statistics can be found in this fall protection infographic, produced by Graphic Products.
-We also offer fall protection devices such as lanyards and lifelines, harnesses, anchorage, and more.
-For more on top 10 OSHA violations last year, check out this free guide.
+We also offer premade fall protection labels & signs and more.
+For more on top 10 OSHA violations last year, check out our free guide.